 If there’s one thing we can ascertain, after more than a couple of releases reviewed from this franchise, is that there are no two songs that feel or sound the same.
 Each character channels a completely different vibe, which results in a completely different approach to rock music.
 This is an interesting aspect that I feel will make the VAZZROCK stand out in the long run.

 All in all, “citrine” is the unexpected dark horse.
-Given previous performances, expectations on Sasa‘s singing were low, however he surprised positively with two groovy performances, shedding a completely different light over his capabilities.
+Given previous performances, expectations on Sasa‘s singing were low, however, he surprised positively with two groovy performances, shedding a completely different light on his capabilities.
 This release easily ranks among the best in the bi-color series.